Please note we are still experiencing delays with USPS.

 Makoto Kurosaki worked under the great Hiroshi Kato for many years, learning his trade and developing his skill set.
 He has also trained with the great sharpener, Mr. Morihiro.
 He is a part-time partner with his well-known brother Yu Kurosaki.
 Makoto works out of Yu’s shop in Echizen, making knives for many leading names in the Japanese knife business.

 Makoto-san has developed into an incredibly talented sharpener, and the outstanding attribute of these new knives is their superb grinds.
 These are as good as we have seen, even in knives costing far more money.
 The blades are wonderful cutters, and we think you will be impressed when you use them.
-The handle is made from ebony and uses a black pakka wood ferrule.
+The handle is made from rosewood and uses a black pakka wood ferrule.

 Brand: Makoto